 Primary and Junior Part 1

 This course will focus on mathematics instruction that is based on sound research and effective classroom practice.
-Teachers will develop an understanding of student development and learning, and consider how this that relates to appropriate mathematics instruction.
-Teachers will examine how mathematically based opportunities should occur across the curriculum with different types of texts and strategies.
-Teachers will learn how to provide the opportunities for students to interact with a variety of problem-solving opportunities in a rich learning environment.
+Teachers will develop an understanding of student development and learning and consider how that relates to appropriate mathematics instruction.
+They will examine how mathematically based opportunities should occur across the curriculum with different types of texts and strategies.
+Teachers will also learn how to provide opportunities for students to engage in a variety of problem-solving experiences in a rich learning environment.

-The course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate or senior division.
+This course is open to all elementary and secondary school teachers who have one of the following basic qualifications: primary, junior, intermediate, or senior division.

 Module 1: Setting the Math Context